 From that point on, visitors can choose either to share the products on their social networks or shop them directly from JD Sports website.
-This type of technology is brought to life with the help of Smartzer, a company specialised in turning content into bespoke, shoppable experiences.
+This type of technology is brought to life with the help of Smartzer, a company specialized in turning content into bespoke, shoppable experiences.

-According to Fashion & Mash, the video is scoring 6.9% at conversion rates, and shows earnings per click at 24 times higher than the e-commerce industry standard.
+According to Fashion & Mash, the video is scoring 6.9% at conversion rates and shows earnings per click at 24 times higher than the e-commerce industry standard.

 If you like our stories, there is an easy way to stay updated:

 You might also like

 More from Creative Campaigns

 Netflix has released an official trailer for Black Mirror Season 6, and it might give you nightmares.
 Season 6 will be …